inab/WfExS-backend/README.md

 * `offline-execute`: This command is complementary to `stage`.
 It recognizes both `-L` parameter and `WFEXS_CONFIG_FILE` environment variable, and depends on `-J` parameter to locate the execution environment directory to be used, properly staged through `stage`.
 It executes the workflow, assuming all the preconditions are in place.

-* `export-results` _(to be finished)_: This command is complementary to `offline-execute`.
+* `export-results`: This command is complementary to `offline-execute`.
 It recognizes both `-L` parameter and `WFEXS_CONFIG_FILE` environment variable, and depends on `-J` parameter to locate the execution environment directory to be used, properly staged through `stage` and executed through `offline-execute`.
 It export the results from an execution at a working directory, assuming there is an execution there.
 Export rules should be described in the file used in `-W` parameter when the working directory was staged.

-* `export-crate` _(to be finished)_: This command is complementary to `export-results`.
+* `export-crate`: This command is complementary to `export-results`.
 It recognizes both `-L` parameter and `WFEXS_CONFIG_FILE` environment variable, and depends on `-J` parameter to locate the execution environment directory to be used, properly staged through `stage` and executed through `offline-execute` and `export-results`.
 It bundles the metadata and provenance results from an execution at a working directory in an RO-Crate, assuming there is an execution there.

 * `mount-workdir`: This command is a helper to inspect encrypted execution environments, as it mounts its working directory for a limited time.
 As `export-stage`, `offline-execute` or `export-results`, it recognizes both `-L` parameter and `WFEXS_CONFIG_FILE` environment variable, and depends on `-J` parameter.